The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Lemang

-Traditionally, lemang is communally prepared during religious or spiritual holidays, among various groups from the Muslim majority to smaller tribes.
+Traditionally, lemang is communally prepared during religious/spiritual holidays among various groups - from the Muslim majority to smaller tribes.
 It takes about 4 hours to prepare.
-The best time to try it is during Hari Raya (Aidil Fitri), when many Bruneian families prepare it.
+The best time of year to try lemang it is during Hari Raya (Aidil Fitri), when many Bruneian families prepare the dish.
 Lemang is often paired with tapai.

 Lemang takes roughly 4 hours to prepare